-- 1. Let O be the result of calling ToObject passing the this value as the argument. - 2.
-Let lenValue be the result of calling the [[Get]] internal method of O with the argument "length". - 3.
-Let len be ToUint32(lenValue). - 4.
-If IsCallable(callbackfn) is false, throw a TypeError exception. - 5.
-If thisArg was supplied, let T be thisArg; else let T be undefined. - 6.
-Let A be a new array created as if by the expression new Array (len) where Array is the standard built-in constructor with that name and len is the value of len. - 7.
-Let k be 0. - 8.
-Repeat, while k < len - a.
-Let Pk be ToString(k). - b.
-Let kPresent be the result of calling the [[HasProperty]] internal method of O with argument Pk. - c.
-If kPresent is true, then - i.
-Let kValue be the result of calling the [[Get]] internal method of O with argument Pk. - ii.
-Let mappedValue be the result of calling the [[Call]] internal method of callbackfn with T as the this value and argument list containing kValue, k, and O.
+- 1. Let O be the result of calling ToObject passing the this value as the argument.

+- 2. Let lenValue be the result of calling the [[Get]] internal method of O with the argument "length".

+- 3. Let len be ToUint32(lenValue).

+- 4. ReturnIfAbrupt(len).

+- 5. If IsCallable(callbackfn) is false, throw a TypeError exception.

+- 6. If thisArg was supplied, let T be thisArg; else let T be undefined.

+- 7. Let A be a new array created as if by the expression new Array(len) where Array is the standard builtin constructor with that name and len is the value of len.

+- 8. Let k be 0.

+- 9. Repeat, while k < len

+- a.
+Let Pk be ToString(k).

+- b.
+Let kPresent be the result of calling the [[HasProperty]] internal method of O with argument Pk.

+- c.
+If kPresent is true, then

+- i.
+Let kValue be the result of calling the [[Get]] internal method of O with argument Pk.

+- ii.
+ReturnIfAbrupt(kValue).

 - iii.
+Let mappedValue be the result of calling the [[Call]] internal method of callbackfn with T as the this value and argument List containing kValue, k, and O.

+- iv.
+ReturnIfAbrupt(mappedValue).

-Call the [[DefineOwnProperty]] internal method of A with arguments Pk, Property Descriptor {[[Value]]: mappedValue, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true}, and false.
+- v.
+Let defineResult be the result of calling the [[DefineOwnProperty]] internal method of A with arguments Pk, Property Descriptor {[[Value]]: mappedValue, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true, and false.

+- vi.
+ReturnIfAbrupt(defineResult).

 - d.
 Increase k by 1.

-- 9. Return A.
+10. Return A.